Cargill/splinter/cli/man/splinter-upgrade.1.md

 `-C`, `--connect` `DB-URL`
-: Specifies the URL or connection string for the PostgreSQL or SQLite database used for Splinter state, The default SQLite database will go in the directory, `/var/lib/splinter`, unless `SPLINTER_STATE_DIR` or `SPLINTER_HOME` is set.
+: Specifies the URL or connection string for the PostgreSQL or SQLite database used for Splinter state.
+The default SQLite database will go in the directory, `/var/lib/splinter`, unless `SPLINTER_STATE_DIR` or `SPLINTER_HOME` is set.

 EXAMPLES